 Today's human resources department is leaner (and often, meaner) than in the 90s.
 With fewer people hiring, but with an ever-increasing pile of applications something had to give up.

 Pretending that it is business as usual when it comes to finding a career is futile.
 You cannot afford to ignore the following:

 - Companies are relying increasingly on technology to screen job applicants.
 Today companies ask to fax in your CV/resume.
 Many more are now requesting to email your job application.
 These trends accelerate as CV and resume scanning and electronic applicants screening & tracking become widely used.

 - The downsizing of human resources departments, in many corporations, has resulted in a situation whereby many CVs / resumes are never seen by human eyes once they enter the electronic systems!

 - Hi-tech companies want hi-tech employees.
 If you plan to work in the computer, engineering or similar field, you will find most positions posted on the Internet.
-In fact, the technology companies only advertise for workers there.
+In fact, technology companies only advertise for workers there.
 The message is: